 If you transfer your employment from one full member of EVH to another fully affiliated member, this will represent continuity of employment.
-This applies if:
+This applies if at least one of the following clauses are met:

-- > your contract is permanent; - you are working on a fixed-term contract with a member who offers you a permanent post; or - your fixed-term contract lasts for at least two years.
+- your contract is permanent; - you are working on a fixed-term contract with a member who offers you a permanent post; or - your fixed-term contract lasts for at least two years with your new employer.

 So, in terms of all contractual (but not statutory) terms and conditions of employment, we will carry forward your reckonable service to the new workplace.
+Continuity of service will not transfer if your contract with your current employer terminates with a redundancy package.
 Your salary and incremental entitlement is also protected unless the transfer is to a job of a lower grade.
 This benefit applies even if you have a break of service between moves, as long as the break is no more than one year.
 This is an important benefit from working for a full member of EVH.

-If we negotiate any changes to your terms and conditions with Unite, we will tell you about them in writing within a month of them taking effect.
+If we negotiate any changes to your terms and conditions with the union, we will tell you about them in writing within a month of them taking effect.

 Please study this document carefully and make sure you ask your line manager if there is anything you do not understand.
-As well as your contract of employment letter (which formally offered you employment), these terms and conditions will form the basis of your contract with ng homes.
+As well as your contract of employment (which formally offered you employment), these terms and conditions will form the basis of your contract with ng homes.